ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 > **Exchange and Email Pro**
 >> - `WaitingRecord`: The DNS records are pending configuration or being validated in the DNS zone.
 A regular automatic check is carried out to see if the DNS record is present and correctly entered.
 Depending on your solution, follow **step 5** in the section “[Full DKIM configuration](#firststep)” to configure the DNS zone correctly for the domain name concerned.
 >> - `ready`: DNS records are present in the zone.
 DKIM can now be enabled.
 Simply activate the selector by going to the section [Enable or change a DKIM selector](#enable-switch).
->> - `deleting`: The DKIM is being deleted.
+>> - `deleting`: DKIM configuration is being deleted.
 Once you have deleted it, you will need to follow the section “[Full DKIM configuration](#firststep)”.
->> - `disabling`: The DKIM is being disabled.
+>> - `disabling`: DKIM is being disabled.
 Once you have done this, you can activate the selector by going to [Activate or change a DKIM selector](#enable-switch).
 >> - `todo`: The task has been initialised, it must be launched.
 After 24 hours, if your selector is still in this state, please open a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help), specifying the number of the selector concerned.
 > **Emails (MX Plan)**
->> - `disabled`: The DKIM is disabled, has not yet been configured, or has been disabled by API. <br>
+>> - `disabled`: DKIM is disabled, has not yet been configured, or has been disabled by API. <br>
 >> - `modifying`: The DKIM configuration is in progress, you will need to wait for the process to complete.<br>
 >> - `toConfigure`: DKIM configuration is pending domain name DNS settings.
 You must manually enter the DNS records in the domain name zone.
-To do this, click on the step “[Full DKIM configuration](#confemail)” in this guide. <br>
+To do this, see the step “[Full DKIM configuration](#confemail)” in this guide. <br>
 >> - `error`: The installation process encountered an error.
 Please open a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help), specifying the domain name concerned.
 >>
 >> At the level of the selectors you also have 2 states relating to an error:
 >>
 >> - `toSet`: The selector is not configured in the DNS zone of the domain name.
-Tap [Step 4 of “Configuring the DKIM in full” for Emails (MX Plan)](#confemail).
+See [Step 4 in "Configuring the DKIM in full" for Emails (MX Plan)](#confemail).
 >> - `toFix`: The selector has been configured in the domain name’s DNS zone, but the values are incorrect.
-Tap [Step 4 of “Configuring the DKIM in full” for Emails (MX Plan)](#confemail).
+See [Step 4 in "Configuring the DKIM in full" for Emails (MX Plan)](#confemail).

 ## Go further